 Justice League / Justice League Unlimited (2001-2006)

 The Joker appears in the episode "Injustice For All."
 The Joker is viewed as a senior adviser because of his experience in the Criminal Field.
 He is also the last member to be caught, ironically because he was the only one who did not have any superpowers.
-Mark Hamill reprises his role as the Joker.
+Mark Hamill reprises his role as the Joker in this series.

 Birds of Prey (2002-2003)